socheatsok78/docker-cli-otel/README.md

 ## Troubleshooting

 > [!NOTE]
-> I find that setting the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to `http://0.0.0.0:4318` works best for my environment running macOS.
-You can set it `127.0.0.1` or `localhost` as well, following the official documentation.
+> I find that setting the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to `http://0.0.0.0:4317` works best for my environment running **macOS**.
+You can set it `http://127.0.0.1:4317` as well as seen in the official documentation.